Our Ocean Conservation Legacy

 Researcher package

-Ilha do Fogo boasts highly abundant marine biodiversity, unexplored coral reefs and mangroves, and an ideal base camp for researchers.
+Mozambique’s islands boast highly abundant marine biodiversity, unexplored coral reefs and mangroves, and offer ideal opportunities for researchers.